 That means you can camp on rocky or uneven ground or other surfaces and still be able to get in your hammock, this is why it’s so great for the Appalachian Trail which has many areas where there are no flat ground surfaces available.

-Drawbacks to Hammock Us
+Potential Drawbacks to Consider

-While there are many benefits to a hammock there are some issues that they can cause for hikers:
+While there are many benefits to a hammock, there are some issues that they can cause for hikers:

 More Complicated Setup